k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 #####  Task Scheduling

-Add [scheduling settings](22_task_execution_timing_tab.md) in the TDM task to run a periodic automatic execution  of the task based on the scheduling parameters.
+Add [scheduling settings](22_task_execution_timing_tab.md) in the TDM task to run an automatic periodic execution of the task based on the scheduling parameters.

 ##### Replace Sequences